JustGivingArchive/recruitment-test-donations/README.md

 # Recruitment Test - Charity Donations
 An unattended front end recruitment test for JustGiving.

+Full spec can be found below.
+I diverged slightly by allowing the user to select a charity to view.

+I'm still very new to working in React.
+During this exercise I learnt a lot about structuring and testing a React app. [this article](https://medium.freecodecamp.com/the-right-way-to-test-react-components-548a4736ab22#.qtzc4tnti) proved very helpful in guiding how I tested the components - I definitely have a lot left to learn.

+If I was going to expand this project I would like to allow the user to search amongst a wider range of charities, and include more visual elements - including each charity's logo.

+# Spec
 ## The Challenge
 Create an application to display the latest donations for a charity using [React](https://facebook.github.io/react) and [Node.js](https://nodejs.org).